-449/549 [436].
-History of Mexico.
 Credit 3 hours.
 Prerequisite: Junior standing or permission of the instructor.
-A detailed study of Mexico from the colonial period to the present, with emphasis on the war for independence and its effect on modern Mexico.
-Three units on Preconquest and Spanish Conquest to 1810; Wars of Independence and the First Republic to 1850; Modern Mexico 1850 to the Present.
+A detailed study of the British Isles from the accession of Henry VII in 1485 to the death of Anne in 1714.
+Three units on the Early Tudors and the English Reformation (1485-1558); Elizabeth, the Early Stuarts, and the Civil War (1558-1649); and the Interregnum, Restoration, and Glorious Revolution (1649-1714).
 Includes in-depth coverage of the role of women.
-Lectures, readings, and discussion.
+Lectures, readings, and discussions.
 Offered every 2 years in the spring semester.